AfricasTalkingLtd/africastalking.Net/README.md

     - `to` : The recipient(s) expecting the message
     - `message` : The SMS body.
     - `from` :  (`Optional`) The Short-code or Alphanumeric ID that is associated with an Africa's Talking account.
     - `bulkSmsMode` (`Optional`) : This parameter will be used by the Mobile Service Provider to determine who gets  billed for a message sent using a Mobile-Terminated Short-code.
-Must be set to  *1*  for Bulk SMS. .
+Default is *0*.
     - `options` :   (`Optional`).
 Passed as _key-value_ pairs
         -   `enque` : This parameter is used for Bulk SMS clients that would like deliver as many messages to the API before waiting for an Ack from the Telcos.
 If enabled, the API will store the messages in its databases and send them out asynchronously after responding to the request
         -   `keyword` : This parameter is used for premium services.
 It is essential for subscription premium services.